sandra-rochelle-nyabeng-mineme/cst8915-lab7/README.md

 Because they completely eliminate the operational challenges of running RabbitMQ.

-## Does Using Azure Service Bus Solve the Issues Identified With RabbitMQ Configuration in This Lab?
+##  **5. Does Using Azure Service Bus Solve the Issues Identified With RabbitMQ Configuration in This Lab?**

 Yes.
 Azure Service Bus solves all the issues.